 This method is similar to creating online courses because it allows you to generate passive income by avoiding trading hours for dollars.
 If you want to sell digital products you have two options; either create your own products or partners with someone and sell their products.

-I will talk about creating and selling you own products here.
+I will talk about creating and selling your own products here.
 If your looking to sell others products then skip to number five which covers affiliate marketing.

 The 5 Most profitable products to sell (excluding online courses) as online as a budding entrepreneur are mobile apps, ebooks, photos, music, & website themes.